quidphp/assert/README.md

 **QuidPHP/Assert** requires the following:
 - Apache or Nginx server (running on MacOs or Linux environment).
     - Works in Windows environment but there are **known issues**.
+- PHP 8.1
-- PHP 8.1 with these extensions:
+    - with these extensions:
         - ctype
         - curl
         - date
         - fileinfo
         - gd
         - iconv
         - json
         - mbstring
         - pcre
         - openssl
         - session
         - SimpleXML
         - zip
         - PDO
         - pdo_mysql
+    - and these PHP INI directives
+        - *post_max_size* must be at least 1MB
+        - *post_max_size* must be larger than *upload_max_filesize*
+        - *memory_limit* must be at least 128MB
 - Mysql (>= 8.0) or MariaDB (>= 10.4) database
 - Any modern browser (not Internet Explorer)